 Step 6: Trials, Allies, and Enemies

-Let’s begin with a simple explanation of this step, given how long it will probably be:
+Let’s begin with a simple explanation of this step.

 The middle of a heroic journey is filled with Trials, Allies, and Enemies.
-These are scenes where: the hero faces challenges that improve his or her skills; meets and befriends strangers who join the hero’s journey; and encounters characters and creatures who oppose the hero’s progress and aim to destroy him.
+These are scenes where the hero faces challenges that improve their skills, meets and befriends strangers who join the hero’s journey, and encounters characters and creatures who oppose the hero’s progress and aim to destroy them.
 All of these scenes come together to move the hero toward the final confrontation with the Shadow in order to obtain the final goal.